deepset-ai/haystack/docs/_src/api/api/summarizer.md

 **Arguments**:

+                                If set to "True", all docs will be joined to a single string that will then be summarized.
+                                Important: The summary will depend on the order of the supplied documents!
 - `documents`: Related documents (e.g. coming from a retriever) that the answer shall be conditioned on.
 - `generate_single_summary`: Whether to generate a single summary for all documents or one summary per document.
-                                If set to "True", all docs will be joined to a single string that will then be summarized.
-                                Important: The summary will depend on the order of the supplied documents!

 **Returns**:

 List of Documents, where Document.text contains the summarization and Document.meta["context"]
-         the original, not summarized text

 <a name="transformers"></a>
 # Module transformers